klayf96/firebolt/README.md

 A repository of modeling assets

-The 3D models in this repository are free to download, modify, and use.
+The 3D models in this repository may be freely downloaded, modified, and used for non-commercial or internal use.

 However, please do not sell the model or prints for commercial purposes.